 - Personal Interest

 I love reading books, magazines and articles on subjects I’m personally interested in as well as on hobbies – anything on fitness, history, movies, gardening, politics and international affairs – and books on puns of course 🙂

 - Going deeper

 Finally, I love to read books that help me go deeper in my faith, leadership and understanding of the Bible.
-I’ve found Bill Hybels and John Maxwell always good on leadership.
+I’ve always found John Maxwell good on leadership.
 The Counterpoints series (Zondervan Publishing) has over 30 titles by dozens of contributing authors from various theological backgrounds.
 I’ve read about ten of these so far and they’ve given me a deeper understanding of theology, as well as a greater appreciation of Christians who hold different views on various subjects and why.

 Well, that’s the answer to the question, “So Rob, what books do you read?”
 I hope it’s helpful and that more than anything you enjoy reading and growing in every area of your life.